The Unique Architecture of Granbury: A Visual Tour of the City’s Historic Buildings

 Echoes of the Past: The Granbury Opera House

 The Granbury Opera House, built in 1886, is a testament to the city’s rich cultural history.
-Having undergone extensive restoration, this Victorian-style theater is as grand today as it was over a century ago.
+Having undergone extensive Solar, this Victorian-style theater is as grand today as it was over a century ago.
 Its ornate façade, plush interiors, and striking red and gold proscenium make it a real architectural gem.

 The Astonishing Anomalies: The Nutt House Hotel and The Langdon Center